alicompiler/simplehttp/README.md

 method | parameter | purpose
 --------------- | ------------- | ---------
-onComplete | `IOException` exception | will be called when the resquest fail
+onError | `IOException` exception | will be called when the resquest fail

 <br><br>